-Anna Elizabeth Gordon was born June 5, 1987, in Fayette, Alabama, to Pamela G. and Christopher P. Gordon and had one sibling, her sister Victoria.
-Anna attended Northridge High School in Tuscaloosa, Alabama, graduating in 2005 as class valedictorian.
-She earned a bachelor of science in psychology and Spanish with a minor in Blount Studies, graduating summa cum laude from The University of Alabama in 2009.
-While enrolled at the University, Anna was awarded entry into the honors organizations of Phi Beta Kappa, Golden Key, and a host of other scholastic honoraries.
-She received the inaugural Norman R. Ellis Endowed Scholarship from the Department of Psychology in 2008, the Recognition for Academic Excellence by a Major in Psychology in 2009, and the Outstanding Senior Award from the Blount Undergraduate Initiative of the College of Arts and Sciences.
-While working toward her B.S. degree, Miss Gordon worked for three years as a resident assistant at the Lakeside Community, where she earned the Most Valuable Veteran and Most Valuable Player awards.
+Anna Elizabeth Gordon was born in 1987 in Fayette, AL, to Pamela G. and Christopher P. Gordon.
+She had one sibling, her sister Victoria.
+Anna graduated in 2005 from Northridge High School in Tuscaloosa, AL, as class valedictorian.
+She went on to earn her BS from UA in psychology and Spanish with a minor in Blount Studies, graduating summa cum laude in 2009.
+While at UA, Anna was inducted into of Phi Beta Kappa, Golden Key, and a host of other scholastic honoraries.
+She received the inaugural Norman R. Ellis Endowed Scholarship from the Department of Psychology in 2008, the Recognition for Academic Excellence by a Major in Psychology in 2009, and the Outstanding Senior Award from the Blount Undergraduate Initiative in 2009.